rafaelromao/keyboards/docs/typing.md

 ## Capitalization
 - The best way to capitalize a letter is to use the oneshot shift key, position R1.
 Tap it and the next key will be capitalized.
 Which is also pretty fast to use.
 ## Combos
-- In the accents layer, there are combos for some Portuguese n-grams that use keys present in the Accents layer, so that they can be typed with a single tap, like `ção`, `ão`, `ões`, among others.
+- In the accents layer, there are combos for some Portuguese n-grams that use keys present in the Accents layer, so that they can be typed with a single tap, like `ção`, `ão`, `õe` and `ãe`.
 - There are combos for some letters in the base layer too, like `y`, `q`, `x` and `z`, but they are not intended to be used for typing, but for things like VIM bindings instead.
-- There are also combos for the Layer Escape Key (L0+LTR+LTM), Enter (R0+RHM+RHR) and Backspace (R0+RTM+RTR).
+- There are also combos for the Layer Escape Key (LTR+LTM), Enter (R0+RHM+RHR) and Backspace (RTM+RTR).
 The combo for Enter is probably the best way to type it most of the times.
-## Repeat Key
-- The Repeat Key, LTM in the Accents layer, can be used to repeat the last key or shortcut.
-Although it requires an additional tap with the thumb, it might be more comfortable, and faster, to use than typing the same key twice.
 ## Punctuation
 - Dot and Comma are kept in their qwerty positions, RBM and RBR.
 - Semicolon can be typed tapping Dot and Comma together, and colon can be typed tapping shift before that.
 But there is also a Colon/Semicolon key at RHC, in the Raise layer, which is activated holding R0.